Global and Local Gauge Symmetry in the "Tetrahedron Model": Part I

 elementary particles over time and space is the global

 symmetry which must be observed.
 The spacetime metric (the

 "vacuum") maintains this symmetry for the creation of

 particle-antiparticle pairs; but because the weak force only

 creates, destroys, or transforms single elementary

-particles (not particle-antiparticle pairs), the huge mass of
+particles (not particle-antiparticle pairs), the huge mass

-energetic conditions of the "Big Bang" in which these
+and energetic conditions of the "Big Bang" in which these

 particles were first created.
-(See: "The 'W' IVB
+(See: "The 'W'

-and the Weak Force IVBs".)
+Boson and the Weak Force IVBs".)

 Each of the four forces of physics is associated with a specific charge. ("Charge" can be regarded as a type of energetic asymmetry (representing a broken symmetry of light in its temporally conserved form) from which the associated force acquires its characteristic activity.)
 My method of unification (in the "Tetrahedron Model") is simply to show how these charges correspond to broken symmetries of light (broken originally when light is converted into matter or bound energy during the Big Bang).
 This simple method leads to a qualitative understanding of how the forces are unified (they all originate as "symmetry debts" of light), and why they behave as they do (to maintain and restore the symmetric energy state of light - as per Noether's Theorem).
 It is not a quantitative, mathematical understanding, but because it is firmly based upon Noether's Theorem and the physical principles of natural law - energy conservation, symmetry conservation, entropy, and causality - I expect it could be reformulated mathematically into a fully consistent and formal statement of the Unified Field Theory.
 (See: "The Tetrahedron Model".)